koii-network/docs/run-a-node/architecture/clusters/available.md

 - Testnet is where the Koii core contributors stress test recent release features on a live cluster, particularly focused on network performance, stability and validator behavior.
-- Testnet tokens at time of snapshot will be converted to mainnet tokens, see <TODO: Info link> for further details.
+- Testnet tokens at time of snapshot will be converted to mainnet tokens, see <!-- TODO Info link --> for further details.
 - Testnet tokens after snapshot are **not real**
 - Testnet may be subject to ledger resets.
 - Testnet includes a token faucet for airdrops for application testing